hotwax/oms-documentation/user-manuals/business-process-models/orderlifecycle.md

 Orders that have a pre-order tag and are assigned a promise date are automatically moved to the `Pre-Order Parking` in HotWax Commerce.
 This dedicated queue holds all pre-orders until their physical inventory is received.
 This ensures that the brokering process is not initiated for Pre-Orders that currently lack inventory but have inventory scheduled to arrive on a future date.

-Once the pre-order inventory arrives and the promise date is reached, a scheduled `Run Daily` Pre-Order job in HotWax Commerce automatically releases all orders from the `Pre-Order Parking` to the `Brokering Queue`.This enables inventory to be allocated to them for fulfillment.
+Once the pre-order inventory arrives and the promise date is reached, a scheduled `Auto Releasing` Pre-Order job in HotWax Commerce automatically releases all orders from the `Pre-Order Parking` to the `Brokering Queue`.This enables inventory to be allocated to them for fulfillment.

 In the event, retailers want control over releasing and fulfilling their Pre-Orders, they can leverage the HotWax Commerce <mark style="color:orange;">**Pre-Order Management App**</mark> to manually release Pre-Orders from the `Pre-Order Parking` to the `Brokering Queue`.